- Entertainment and Media»

 The Review Begins

-First of all, I want to say great job on the musical composition of this film.
+The musical composition of this film was completely on point.
 Bravo!
-The slowed down, raw versions of Nirvana songs while showing the raw footage of Kurt was really amazing.
+The slowed down, raw versions of Nirvana songs and the raw home footage of Kurt was really amazing.

 This documentary is definitely worth watching.
-It is a great collaboration of home movies and a great insight into the life of Kurt Cobain's music.
-Yes, I do believe it took on a life of it's own.
+It is a great collaboration of home movies and a great insight the life of Kurt Cobain and the music he left behind.
+This documentary doesn't focus as much on his legacy left behind, but more about the story that he was making.

 Young Kurt Cobain